tomgenoni/gatsby-starter-netlify-cms/src/collections/product/foobar.md

 ---
 ![foobar text](/img/fpo-landscape.png)

-this is a foobar test
+this is a foobar test asdfa sdf